asdu1x/Lightweight-metal-scratch-detector/README.md

 3. Change the configuration and dataset paths in train.py, then run it to get the models.

-4. Change the configuration, checkpoint, and dataset paths in val.py, then run it to get the evaluation results.
+4. Change the configuration, model, and dataset paths in val.py, then run it to get the evaluation results.

-5. Change the image and checkpoint paths in visualization.py, then run it to get the visualization results.
+5. Change the image and model paths in visualization.py, then run it to get the visualization results.

 ---
 Data Availability